-Talent marketplaces: the future of content
+The talent marketplace: is this the future of content creation?

 The Accenture report argues that the traditional modes of running a business, with fixed in-house resources and hierarchical structures, are no longer fit for purpose.